frank-n-01/ZeroOneFlow/README.md

 7. Big Bang
 8. Rain
 9. Snow
+10. Wave

 ## Content
-The flow content is not only binary numbers:
+Actually, the flow content is not only binary numbers:

 ### Number
 - Binary